 - Must open a corporate bank account in a Swiss bank.

-- Investors then need to deposit the least share capital in the corporate bank account and receive the capital certificate.
+- Investors then need to deposit the least share capital in the corporate bank account and receive the capital certificate and business ideas in Switzerland.

 - Preparing necessary documents like Articles of Association, the public record of incorporation, Memorandum of Association, etc. and fill out the forms (Stampa Declaration and the Lex Friedrich Declaration Form).